-- Oppose efforts that would divert SB 1 transportation funds from road and highway projects. - Support legislation that fosters, promotes, and creates incentives for the adoption, use, and economic benefits of renewable and sustainable energy endeavors benefitting Mendocino County. - Support legislation that provides ongoing state funding for mandated planning projects such as the Regional Housing Needs Assessment, Sustainable Communities Strategy (SCS), General Plan Housing Element updates, and other planning initiatives under AB 32 and SB 375. - Promote a full range of housing in all communities to better address the housing needs and solutions in rural communities. - Support the repeal of Article 34 of the California Constitution, which would reduce administrative burden on local governments around affordable housing development. - Support expansion of state tax incentives for the provision of affordable housing.
-The tax codes and financial industry regulations need to be revised to provide stimulus to produce affordable housing, particularly for median, low and very low-income households. - Oppose legislation that creates restrictions on local control of land use and development. - Oppose legislative actions or reform measures that penalize jurisdictions for non-compliance with state-mandated Housing Element update schedules.
+- Oppose efforts that would divert SB 1 transportation funds from road and highway projects. - Support legislation that fosters, promotes, and creates incentives for the adoption, use, and economic benefits of renewable and sustainable energy endeavors benefitting Mendocino County. - Support legislation that provides ongoing State funding for mandated planning projects such as the Regional Housing Needs Assessment, Sustainable Communities Strategy (SCS), General Plan Housing Element updates, and other planning initiatives under AB 32 and SB 375. - Promote a full range of housing in all communities to better address the housing needs and solutions in rural communities. - Support the repeal of Article 34 of the California Constitution, which would reduce administrative burden on local governments around affordable housing development. - Support expansion of State tax incentives for the provision of affordable housing.
+The tax codes and financial industry regulations need to be revised to provide stimulus to produce affordable housing, particularly for median, low, and very low-income households. - Oppose legislation that creates restrictions on local control of land use and development. - Oppose legislative actions or reform measures that penalize jurisdictions for non-compliance with state-mandated Housing Element update schedules. - Broadband Deployment - Support "Dig Once/Trench Once" and other policies which streamline the deployment of conduit for underground fiber-optic and electrical cables and minimize regulatory burdens and permitting processes for deployment of internet connectivity. - Advocate to maximize broadband infrastructure investment and equitable county-wide connectivity from the delivery of Middle and Last Mile projects under SB 156 and other State and Federal funds.
+In addition to explore options that would include wireless and satellite technology in providing internet service delivery where underground fiber-optic is not possible or feasible. - Support and monitor the development and deployment of a robust county-wide Middle Mile open access fiber-optic backbone to stimulate economic development and affordable broadband availability to homes, businesses, schools, libraries, public safety facilities, health services, and other institutions throughout Mendocino County. - Advocate for complete and accurate broadband connectivity data needed for smart policy and design decisions required to effectively bridge the growing digital divide. - Advocate to strongly encourage, if not require, last mile to the consumer broadband providers to supply equitable service to all potential customers as part of a new area service acquisition. - Advocate for support for installation of solar power and hydro-power as renewable energy sources.